 On the other hand, if you’re only staying a few days and know you can use the campground bathhouse, or the dump station on the way in and out, the scenic site with no hook-ups overlooking the lake might be just perfect.

 When deciding what kind of hook-ups you need be sure to pay attention to the amenities offered at the campground.
 Is there a dump station or a place to dispose of gray water?
 Do the bathhouses have running water and showers?
 Is generator use allowed?
 The answers to these questions can help determine what kind of hook-ups are necessary.

 Keep in mind that waterfront sites often come at a premium price.
-From many the extra dollars spent are well worth it, but others might be just as content to save some dough and simply walk to the beach.
+For many, the extra dollars spent are worth it, but others might be just as content to save some dough and walk to the beach.

 Let’s face it, no one wants to camp right next to the bathroom.
 I’ve been to tons of crowded campgrounds where the last site available is the one snuggled up next to the bathrooms.
 However, it goes without saying that if you plan to use the campground bathroom you want to be close for convenience.
 In this case, the best option is to look for a site that’s close enough for a midnight visit, but not right next to the bathroom.

 On the other hand, if you plan to use the bathroom in your RV, then there is no reason to be near the bathhouses.
 Avoid the noises, smells, and increased foot traffic by finding a site as far from the bathroom as possible.

 7. How close do I want to be to the pool/playground/picnic area?